viamrobotics/docs/docs/tutorials/scuttle-gamepad.md

 <img src="../img/pi-game-service-config.png" />

-Save the configuration and visit the control UI on the Viam app ([https://app.viam.com](https://app.viam.com)).
+Save the configuration and visit the control UI on The Viam app ([https://app.viam.com](https://app.viam.com)).

 You should see the panel for the Controller Service and its connection indicator.
 This is how your web UI will look.
 Note the green Connection indicator: